What Is the Connection Between CRP and Sleep Quality?

 Severe sleep loss can raise inflammatory markers, but CRP responds less consistently than IL-6.
 Sleeping 6 hours instead of 8 hours for 7 nights elevated IL-6 in both men and women, while TNF-alpha increased in men.
 Extended total sleep deprivation and about 10 days of marked sleep restriction have raised hs-CRP in small laboratory studies.

-The threshold is relevant, but not fully settled.
+The timing is relevant, but the CRP threshold is not fully settled.
 A 2016 meta-analysis of more than 70 studies found that sleep disturbance was associated with elevated CRP and IL-6.
 However, the same meta-analysis did not find a reliable pooled association between experimental sleep deprivation or sleep restriction and CRP, IL-6, or TNF-alpha.

 Forest plot showing the association between sleep disturbance and C-reactive protein levels across multiple studies